interledger/interledger.org-developers/src/content/blog/2024-04-10-the-telemetry-tale.md

 #### Packetization

 The Interledger Protocol (ILP) naturally anonymizes transactions by splitting larger transactions across multiple payment packets.
-Nevertheless, to cover scenarios where a transaction might be represented in a single packet, we've employed additional measures.
+This only applies when the maximum value per ILP packet is smaller than the total transaction value.

 #### Currency Conversion